rschristopher/rschristopher.github.io/src/saving/level-2/index.md

 # Level 2: Your Keys

-!!! info "Save Bitcoin on a home computer or smartphone (a small amount that you can risk losing)."
+!!! info "Save Bitcoin using a home computer or smartphone (a small amount that you can risk losing)."

 <figure markdown>
 ![Level 2](/images/levels-Level-2.drawio.png)